 Filipinos are usually very warm and friendly people who enjoy conversing with those around them.
 It is common to find strangers engaging in conversation or sharing stories to family, friends or foreigners about their hometown, family or country.
 Filipinos are often expressive and sentimental while maintaining a light-hearted demeanour.
 For example, the word ‘hugot’ (‘to pull out’) is often used to describe someone drawing out deep sentimental memories or experiences.
 Indeed, Filipinos are often willing to share stories of their past that may be considered personal.

 Alongside their warming and light-hearted demeanour, the general approach to life is of acceptance.
-‘Bahala na’ (come what may) captures the strong belief among many Filipinos that whatever may happens is a part of God’s will.
+‘Bahala na’ (come what may) captures the strong belief among many Filipinos that whatever may happen is a part of God’s will.
 Any individual or group success is often attributed to fate or God rather than efforts.
-This indicates a fatalistic attitude throughout society whereby Filipinos are generally accepting of theirs and others circumstances.
+This indicates a attitude throughout society whereby Filipinos are generally accepting of theirs and others circumstances.
 However, this does not mean Filipinos are passive.
 Rather, they are hardworking and will often do their best to help themselves and their family.

 Get a downloadable PDF that you can share, print and read.